nvhoanganh/nr1-invetoryviewer/README.md

-# List all APM Services and their attributes (New Relic version, run time version, etc)
+# List all APM Services and their key attributes (Language, NR and Run time version, etc)

 ```bash
 # clone this repo and install dependencies